Weak $\Xi_{QQ} \to \Sigma_Q \ell^+ \ell^-$ decays induced by FCNC in QCD: Sum rules of the transition form factors for the decays

 The effective Wilson coefficient $C_9^{eff}$ for $c \to u$ transition is given as \cite{deBoer:2015boa}, \bea C_9^{eff} \es C_9 + h_c(m_c,q^2) \Bigg(7 C_3 +{4\over 3} C_4 + 76 C_5 + {64\over 3} C_6 \Bigg) \nnb \\ \ek h_c(m_c,q^2) (3 C_3 + 30 C_5) + {4\over 3} h(0,q^2) \Bigg(3 C_3 + C_4 + {69\over2} C_5 + 16 C_6 \Bigg) + {8\over 3} (C_3 + 10 C_5) \nnb \\ \ek \Big[V_{cd}^\ast V_{ud} h(0,q^2) + V_{cs}^\ast V_{us} h(m_q,q^2) \Big] \Bigg( {2\over 3} C_1 + {1\over 2} C_2 \Bigg)~, \eea The values of the Wilson coefficients are presented in \cite{deBoer:2016dcg}, and the effective Wilson coefficient $C_7^{eff}$ is given in \cite{deBoer:2015boa}, which we shall use in further numerical analysis.
 Note also that, due to the GIM cancellation, $C_{10}^{eff}$ is zero.

 It should be noted here that, $C_9^{eff}$, which appears in the $c \to u$ and $b \to d$ transitions, receives contributions also from vector mesons (long-distance effects).
-However, we neglect these effects in our numerical analysis, and take only short-distance effects into account.
+Long-distance contributions are only significant when $q^2$ is close to the mass of the corresponding vector mesons.
+However, far from these points, these effects are small; hence, we take only short-distance effects into account.
 After these preliminary remarks, we now proceed to calculate the form factors in the framework of the QCD sum rules.

-The matrix elements entering into Eq.\eqref{edb01} are parametrized in terms of the form factors in the following way, \bea &&\langle \Sigma_Q(p) | \bar{q} \gamma_\mu (1 - \gamma_5) Q |\Xi_{QQ}(p+q) \rangle = \bar{u}_{\Sigma_Q}(p) \Bigg[\gamma_\mu f_1(q^2) + {i\sigma_{\mu\nu} q^\nu \over m_{\Xi_{QQ}}} f_2(q^2) \nnb \\ \ar {q_\mu \over m_{\Xi_{QQ}}} f_3(q^2) - \gamma_\mu \gamma_5 g_1(q^2) - {i\sigma_{\mu\nu} \gamma_5 q^\nu \over m_{\Xi_{QQ}}} g_2(q^2) - {\gamma_5 q_\mu \over m_{\Xi_{QQ}}} g_3(q^2) \Bigg] u_{\Xi_{QQ}}(p+q)~, \\ \nnb \\ &&\langle \Sigma_Q(p) | \bar{q} i \sigma_{\mu\nu} q^\nu(1 + \gamma_5) Q | \Xi_{QQ}(p+q) \rangle = \bar{u}_{\Sigma_Q}(p) \Bigg[(\gamma_\mu q^2 - q_\mu \slashed{q}) {f_1^T(q^2) \over m_{\Xi_{QQ}}} \nnb \\ \ar i\sigma_{\mu\nu} q^\nu f_2^T(q^2) + (\gamma_\mu q^2 - q_\mu \slashed{q}) {g_1^T(q^2) \over m_{\Xi_{QQ}}} + i\sigma_{\mu\nu} \gamma_5 q^\nu g_2^T(q^2) \Bigg] u_{\Xi_{QQ}}(p+q)~. \eea where $u_{\Sigma_Q}$ and $u_{\Xi_{QQ}}$ are the spinors of the single and doubly heavy baryons.
+The matrix elements entering into Eq.\eqref{edb01} are parametrized in terms of the form factors in the following way, \bea &&\langle \Sigma_Q(p) | \bar{q} \gamma_\mu (1 - \gamma_5) Q |\Xi_{QQ}(p+q) \rangle = \bar{u}_{\Sigma_Q}(p) \Bigg[\gamma_\mu f_1(q^2) + {i\sigma_{\mu\nu} q^\nu \over m_{\Xi_{QQ}}} f_2(q^2) \nnb \\ \ar {q_\mu \over m_{\Xi_{QQ}}} f_3(q^2) - \gamma_\mu \gamma_5 g_1(q^2) - {i\sigma_{\mu\nu} \gamma_5 q^\nu \over m_{\Xi_{QQ}}} g_2(q^2) - {\gamma_5 q_\mu \over m_{\Xi_{QQ}}} g_3(q^2) \Bigg] u_{\Xi_{QQ}}(p+q)~, \\ \nnb \\ &&\langle \Sigma_Q(p) | \bar{q} i \sigma_{\mu\nu} q^\nu(1 + \gamma_5) Q | \Xi_{QQ}(p+q) \rangle = \bar{u}_{\Sigma_Q}(p) \Bigg[(\gamma_\mu q^2 - q_\mu \slashed{q}) {f_1^T(q^2) \over m_{\Xi_{QQ}}} \nnb \\ \ar i\sigma_{\mu\nu} q^\nu f_2^T(q^2) + (\gamma_\mu q^2 - q_\mu \slashed{q}) \gamma_5 {g_1^T(q^2) \over m_{\Xi_{QQ}}} + i\sigma_{\mu\nu} \gamma_5 q^\nu g_2^T(q^2) \Bigg] u_{\Xi_{QQ}}(p+q)~. \eea where $u_{\Sigma_Q}$ and $u_{\Xi_{QQ}}$ are the spinors of the single and doubly heavy baryons.
 The form factors $f_i$ and $g_i$ are estimated in the framework of the light cone sum rules method in \cite{Hu:2019bqj}, and for this reason, we pay attention to the calculation of the form factors $f_i^T$ and $g_i^T$ using the LCSR method only.

 In order to calculate the form factors $f_i^T$ and $g_i^T$ in the framework of the LCSR method, we start with the following form correlation function.